 Accounting and Inventory Management

-IMS is a single point of entry for all trade-related input into the settlement system from customers, central matching utilities such as Omgeo, service bureaus, including trade related net settlements from CNS.
+IMS is a single point of entry for all trade-related input into the settlement system from customers, central matching utilities, service bureaus, including trade related net settlements from CNS.

 IMS allows profiles to be set to either active or passive.